 One of the great benefits of RV travel is having your own kitchen.
-Meal planning for your trip is a great way to make the best use of your small space.
+Aside from following these organizational hacks, meal planning for your trip is a great way to make the best use of your small space.

 Other great benefits of meal planning are saving money, eating healthy, and freeing up your time for more fun!
 Best of all, meal planning takes the guesswork out of “what’s for dinner” on travel days.